SAP-archive/teched2021-DEV261/exercises/ex7/README.md

 - Save the changes
 - Commit the changes to your GitHub repository

+The commit to your GitHub repository will trigger the SAP CICD service to start working on the pipeline.

 ## Exercise 7.2 - DEPLOYMENT OPTION 2 - kubectl

 In order to trigger the deployment via kubectl execute the following steps: